 Who can apply

-This funding opportunity is applicable to many courses at Cranfield, please see the 'Who can Apply' section for more guidance or contact firstname.lastname@example.org to determine if it applies to your course choice.
+This funding opportunity is applicable to many courses, please see the 'Who can apply' section for more information.

 - Have a look at Service Personnel Claiming ELC or Service Leaver Claiming ELC respectively as these pages will tell you how to make your claim.